Peerage law: Buckhurst Peerage Case (1876)

-The Buckhurst Peerage Case established the principle that, once a peer inherits the peerage, he is forever "ennobled in blood" and cannot be deprived of it (except by Act of Parliament).
+The Buckhurst Peerage Case established the principle that, once a peer inherits the peerage, he is forever "ennobled in blood" and cannot be deprived of it (except by act of Parliament).

 In 1864, a barony (Baroness Buckhurst) was created for Elizabeth Sackville-West, the wife of George John Sackville-West, 5th Earl De La Warr, with a provision designed to keep the earldom and barony separate.

 The letters patent directed that, if the holder of the barony ever succeeded to the earldom, then he would be automatically deprived of the barony as if he died naturally without issue, the barony being diverted to another line.

 The fifth Earl died in 1869 and was succeeded by his son Charles as sixth Earl.

 In 1870, the Baroness Buckhurst died and was succeeded not by her elder son, the sixth Earl, but by her younger son Reginald, who later succeeded to the earldom in 1873, as 7th Earl.

 The letters patent said that, by succeeding to the earldom, he would be deprived of the Barony of Buckhurst, which was then claimed by a third brother, Mortimer.

 The House of Lords, however, refused to recognise the "shifting remainder" in the peerage.

-They ruled that once a peer succeeds to a title, he cannot be deprived of it except by an Act of Parliament, whatever the terms of the creation.
+They ruled that once a peer succeeds to a title, he cannot be deprived of it except by an act of Parliament, whatever the terms of the creation.

 Note, however, that it is possible to prevent a person from succeeding to a peerage in the first place, but not possible to deprive a person of a peerage after having succeeded to it.

 Thus, Charles Sackville-West, who already held the earldom at the time of his mother's death, was never allowed to succeed to his mother's peerage (a somewhat similar provision applies to the Scottish earldom of Selkirk in relation to the dukedom of Hamilton).

 On the other hand, Reginald Sackville-West succeeded to the barony but was later stripped of it—an impermissible action.

 Lawyers for Mortimer Sackville-West argued that the reasoning that peers could not be deprived of peerages was flawed.
 They pointed out that, if a peer succeeds to the monarchy, then that person is immediately deprived of the peerage, which "merges in the Crown".
-Hugh McCalmont Cairns, 1st Baron Cairns explained the seeming contradiction by suggesting, "The fountain and source of all dignities [i.e., the Sovereign] cannot hold a dignity from himself.
+Hugh Cairns, 1st Baron Cairns, explained the seeming contradiction by suggesting, "The fountain and source of all dignities [i.e., the sovereign] cannot hold a dignity from himself.
 The dignity ... terminates, not by virtue of any provisions in its creation but from the absolute incapacity of the sovereign to hold a dignity."

 Mortimer Sackville-West therefore was not allowed to succeed to the Barony of Buckhurst, which remained vested in his eldest surviving brother, Reginald.
 He was consoled, however, by being independently created Baron Sackville.